 Terry joined the staff at the Presbyterian Church in July of 2019.
 She has lived in Bowling Green all of her life and attended Western Kentucky University.
 Over the last 30 years she has worked as office manager or bookkeeper at the BG Area Chamber, Booth Fire & Safety and AAA Alarms.
 She loves being with family, friends and going to the beach.

-Thomas N. Moody Organist/Administrative Assistant Thomas N. Moody has been organist of The Presbyterian Church since 1965.
+Thomas N. Moody Organist/Administrative Assistant Thomas N. Moody acted as organist of The Presbyterian Church for 58 years, from 1965-2023.
 In 2010, Session named the pipe organ in his honor.
 Under his leadership in 1971, a contract was signed with Aeolian Skinner company for the installation of of a two manual and pedal tracker organ.
 In that company's demise, Robert L. Sipe of Dallas assumed the contract.
 That organ most recently underwent renovation through the work of Taylor & Boody of Virginia.
 Thomas studied organ at Rhodes College and University of Kentucky.
 He has served three times as Dean of the Nashville Chapter of American Guild of Organists.
 He was a charter member at the formation of PAM (Presbyterian Association of Musicians), and he is a consistent attendee of the Montreat Conference of Worship and Music.
 In March of 2015 we celebrated Tom's 50 Anniversary as our organist.
-A wonderful article on Tom was published in the BG Daily News.
-You may view it through this link: http://www.bgdailynews.com/features/organist-tom-moody-celebrates-years-of-worship/article_6dceb8dc-3317-5ff9-9702-ddc780360ee5.html
+Tom continues to act as Pastoral Assistant in the church office.

 Wayne Pope joined our church staff as Choir Director in September 2011.
 Wayne is a Professor of Music at Western Kentucky University where he teaches voice and directs the opera theatre program.
 Wayne holds the D.M.A. in Voice Performance from the University of South Carolina.
 He is also a graduate of Loyola University in New Orleans, and Murray State University.
 He is an active recitalist and soloist, and has been featured with numerous orchestras and choral groups.
 In addition to his baritone voice, Wayne’s “other instrument” is the guitar, which he plays professionally.
 The Personnel Ministry and Session were impressed with Wayne’s background in choral music, his interest in multiple styles of music, his acquaintance with the music students and faculty at Western Kentucky University, his previous experience as a choir director, and his sense of call to his work.
 Dr. Pope and his wife Beth, who also teaches voice at WKU, have two children, a daughter, Caitlin who graduated from Western in 2008, and a son, Will who graduated from Western in 2014.